otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-classes-objects-and-encapsulation.md

 | Can be `null`? | No (unless nullable)                | Yes                                            |
 | Best for       | Small, immutable, single-value data | Larger objects with behaviour and shared state |

-**Why this matters.** If you copy a `struct` into a new variable and change the copy, the original is untouched, because each variable has its own data.
+If you copy a `struct` into a new variable and change the copy, the original is untouched, because each variable has its own data.
 Copy a class reference and change it through the new variable, and you'll see the change through the _original_ variable too, because both point at the same object.
 This trips people up constantly, so keep it in mind whenever something behaves unexpectedly after an assignment.

 Reference: [Choosing between class and struct](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/choosing-between-class-and-struct)